UArizonaCB2/ymap-mdh/README.md

 # Custom webview for the YMAP mindfulness interventions.

-This repository contains the custom MyDataHelps webview for the
+This repository contains the custom MyDataHelps webview for the YMAP project.